 I am on the Tim Ridley Show on Radio Nemo, XM 146, twice a month and, over time, became familiar with a driver named Craig – the Nemo crew and listeners know him as ‘Ten Ring’.
 After hearing me talk about being from the Montgomery, AL area, and hearing my interest in doing a ride along, Craig reached out.
 He too had lived in this area and we had some mutual friends.
 Craig was willing to ask his company about taking me on the road for a week.
 Craig drives for Crete Carrier and, after meeting their President and COO, Tim Aschoff, at MATS 2019, I was approved for a ride along.
 We set a week in July and put it on the calendar.

-My goal was to raise awareness of the SCF, promote our 10th annual Band Together campaign with TravelCenters of America by stopping at locations along our route to meet drivers and employees that supported the Band Together campaign, to learn more about the challenges that drivers face every day, and to show others what trucking is all about.
+My goal was to raise awareness of the SCF, promote our 10th annual Band Together campaign with TravelCenters of America by stopping at locations along our route to meet drivers and employees that supported the Band Together campaign, to learn more about the challenges that drivers face every day, and to show others what trucking is all about, as well as try and get young new drivers to become interested in being a truck driver, sharing resources such as this traffic school online that offer fleet training services that can enable such people to pursue being a trucker.
 I was beyond excited!

 We were scheduled to leave out of Montgomery, AL on Monday, July 8th and return home Saturday July 13th.
 But, as the saying goes – “that’s trucking” applied from day one.
 I already knew I had to be flexible in this industry and that flexibility started when I got a call Sunday morning saying I needed to be ready to go by 5 PM that afternoon, instead of Monday morning.
 So, I took off running (I hadn’t packed anything yet!), got all of my errands done, got everything packed, even grabbed some food to cook on the truck, and took off to the Petro in Shorter, AL where my husband was dropping me off with Craig.
 We made it in plenty of time, got everything loaded, and then took off to Atlanta, GA to spend the night on the Crete lot to be ready for an early pickup Monday morning.
 This particular facility was under renovation, so the main building was closed when we arrived that evening.
 Thank goodness there was at least a restroom available until morning!